-Oil production in non-OPEC countries will fall "just after 2010", warns the IEA
+Oil production in non-OPEC countries will decline "just after 2010", warns IEA

-The International Energy Agency (IEA) is not alarmist, but it is starting to prepare the public for the coming tomorrows: shortly after 2010, the production of states that are not members of the Organization of the Countries oil exporters (OPEC) should begin to decline.
-This pessimistic forecast will be one of the messages that the agency charged since 1974 to defend the interests of the consumer countries will launch in its annual report “World Energy Outlook 2005" released November 7.
+The International Energy Agency (IEA) is not alarmist, but it is beginning to prepare public opinion for a disappointing tomorrow: shortly after 2010, the production of States which are not members of the Organization of oil exporters (OPEC) is expected to start declining.
+This pessimistic forecast will be one of the messages that the agency responsible since 1974 for defending the interests of consumer countries will launch in its annual report “World Energy Outlook 2005” made public on November 7.